adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_3.md

 ### Backboard Defence
 ![My camera settings](/assets/img/rocket-league-back-board.png)
 The backboard is the big chunk of space on top of the goal.
-To get to the backboard go up the wall next to the goal if you see the ball is going to hit the backbord, if needed jump of the backboard to save the ball.
+To get to the backboard go up the wall next to the goal if you see the ball is going to hit the backboard, if needed jump of the backboard to save the ball.
 ##### Why Do You Need To Do This?????
 Because in higher ranks players are going to aerial up to the ball from a backboard hit and it will most likely go in.